 Once done — they’ll be hard and firm, store them in an airtight container and chill.

-The sugar/salt mixture can be discarded after.
+The sugar and salt mixture should be discarded after.

 The Instagram caption